ScrapesSkip to the navigation

 - Wash the wound for 5 minutes with large amounts of clean, running water.
 Some nonprescription products are available for wound cleaning that numb the area so cleaning doesn't hurt as much.
 Be sure to read the product label for correct use.

 - Scrub gently with a washcloth.
 Moderate scrubbing may be needed if the wound is very dirty.
 Scrubbing your scrape will probably hurt and may increase bleeding, but it is necessary to clean the wound thoroughly.

 - Do not use rubbing alcohol, hydrogen peroxide, iodine, or Mercurochrome, which can harm the tissue and slow healing.

 Stitches, staples, or skin adhesives (also called liquid stitches)

-doctor.
+Determine whether your wound needs to be treated by a doctor.
 Scrapes usually do not need to be closed with stitches, staples, or skin adhesives, but sometimes you will have a deep cut along with a scrape.

 Consider applying a bandage

 Most scrapes heal well and may not need a bandage.
 You may wish to protect the scrape from dirt or irritation.
 It is important to clean the scrape thoroughly before bandaging it to reduce the risk of infection occurring under the bandage.
 Scrapes may heal with or without forming a scab.

 - Select the bandage carefully.
 There are many products available.
 Liquid skin bandages and moisture enhancing bandages are available with other first aid products.
 Before you buy or use one, be sure to read the label carefully and follow the label's instructions when you apply the bandage.